Stan805/Hypervisor-Phantom/README.md

 ### ⚠️ Secure Boot Configuration
-If you encounter issues with **Secure Boot** where Windows BSODs, you can either use the provided VARS template directly, or follow these steps to properly configure the firmware:
+If you encounter issues with **Secure Boot** where Windows BSODs, you can either use the provided VARS template directly, or follow these steps manually to configure the firmware:

 1. **Create the Virtual Machine (VM)**
    - Set up a VM **without using the patched firmware**.